rosjat/mtx-gui/README.md

 ## License

-Python-scsi is distributed under LGPLv2.1
+mtx-gui is distributed under LGPLv2.1
 Please see the LICENSE file for the full license text.